rossyman/sailor/README.md

 ## Working with Emoji's

-If you've ever been on reddit, you'll have seen that people make custom "Flairs" by using dummy links, so with this in mind I decided to implement custom dummy links for emojis.
+If you've ever been on reddit, you'll have seen that people make custom "Flairs" by using dummy links, so with this in mind I decided to implement custom dummy links for emojis, so that you can use them anywhere on your blog.
 To use an emoji, do as follows:

 ```markdown
 [](#{emojiname} "{emojiname} Emoji")